The Laughter Files — An Encyclopedia of Comedy

 03

-His father Ray Cameron co-wrote The Kenny Everett Video Show and Bloodbath at the House of Death.
+His father, Thomas Cameron McIntyre (Ray Cameron), co-wrote The Kenny Everett Video Show and Bloodbath at the House of Death.

 04